|Major Groups > Stinkhorns > Phallus indusiatus|

 Dictyophora indusiata is a synonym.

-Ecology: Saprobic; growing alone or gregariously in woods, especially in disturbed-ground areas (ditches, paths, road sides, and so on); also common in urban settings; year-round; distributed in North America from roughly the 24th parallel southward (southern Mexico); also common throughout the tropics, nearly world-wide.
+Ecology: Saprobic; growing alone or gregariously in woods, especially in disturbed-ground areas (ditches, paths, road sides, and so on); also common in urban settings; year-round; originally described from Suriname; distributed in South America, Central America, and Mexico; also reported throughout the tropics, nearly world-wide.

-Immature Fruiting Body: Like a whitish, brownish, or purplish "egg"; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.
+Immature Fruiting Body: Like a whitish, brownish, or pinkish "egg"; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.

 This site contains no information about the edibility or toxicity of mushrooms.